The growing Green movement in America

 Chicago, Illinois

-Chicago doesn’t seem a likely candidate for a green city, but it has one of the most active sustainability programs in the country, including , green building, and promotion of pubic transportation.
+Chicago doesn’t seem a likely candidate for a green city, but it has one of the most active sustainability programs in the country, including recycling, green building, and promotion of pubic transportation.
 One of the most interesting initiatives is an extensive green roof program.
 So far, Chicago has over 2.5 million square feet of green roofs.
 Even the nation’s tallest building, the Willis Tower (once known as the Sears Tower), has one.

 Berkeley, California

 In this case, Berkeley represents for all of the San Francisco Bay area.
 San Francisco and Oakland often turn up on greenest cities lists, but Berkeley should get special mention for being the birthplace of the modern green movement, especially in terms of sustainable urban development (with shout-outs to Eugene, Oregon and Cambridge, Massachusetts, as well).
-A longtime leader in alternative transportation and clean , Berkeley continues to be a model for new programs and community initiatives.
+A longtime leader in alternative transportation and clean energy, Berkeley continues to be a model for new programs and community initiatives.

-, Washington/Portland, Oregon
+Seattle, Washington/Portland, Oregon

 Tied together as they are in so many ways, it only makes sense that these two northwest cities should be tied together in sustainability efforts as well.
 Both are engaged in ambitious programs regarding recycling, public and alternative transportation, and sustainable design.
-Green building is a big part of the equation: has more certified buildings than any city in the country.
+Green building is a big part of the equation: Seattle has more LEED certified buildings than any city in the country.
 Portland, meanwhile, has been way ahead of the curve; in 1993 they became the first city in the country to enact a Global Warming Action plan.

 Boston, Massachusetts